Codecademy/docs/content/ai/concepts/neural-networks/terms/adam-optimization/adam-optimization.md

 ---
 Title: 'Adam Optimization'
-Description: 'Adam is an optimization algorithm that computes adaptive learning rates for each parameter'
+Description: 'Adam is an optimization algorithm that calculates adaptive learning rates for each individual parameter.'
 Subjects:
   - 'Machine Learning'
   - 'Computer Science'